IAMJASURBEK/SMEL_project/README.md

 # SMEL_project Task-1 | Kunishev Ozodjon - 12190259

+>I have already installed and done all the steps before.
+So some installations were short because of the fact that I already had them

 ## Step 1: Turtle installation
 <br>

-First we need to make sure our software is up to date
+First we need to make sure our software is up to date`
 ```
 sudo apt update
 ```